Azure/batch-shipyard/docs/00-introduction.md

-Batch service takes care of the rest including: compute resource provisioning, task scheduling, automatic task recovery and retry on failure, automatic scaling of resources if specified, and many other complexities that exist at cloud-scale.
+Batch service takes care of the rest including: compute resource provisioning, task scheduling, automatic task recovery and retry on failure, automatic scaling of resources if specified, and many other complexities that exist at cloud-scale. **There is no extra cost to use Azure Batch** - Azure Batch is provided as a value-added service on top of compute resources in Azure.
 Costs are incurred only for compute resources consumed, i.e., the same baseline prices for
 [Virtual Machines](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/)
 or [Cloud Services](https://azure.microsoft.com/en-us/pricing/details/cloud-services/).